 Although its specifics may vary between platforms, healthy behavior is anything that contributes to a more beneficial online experience.
 This could range from funny posts and helpful comments on a social network to good manners and pleasant conversations on a dating app.
 The Spectrum Labs team always has advised that Trust & Safety should be built into platforms from the design phase, and the same goes for systems to recognize positive behavior.

 Recent analysis by Spectrum Labs shows a strong correlation between positive interactions among users and growth of a thriving community.
 According to Trust & Safety leaders in our #TSCollective, users with positive first-time visits are 6x more likely to return to an online platform.
-This kind of impact on retention has a direct impact on revenue – healthy behavior isn’t just good for community, it’s also good for business.
+Such an impact on retention has a direct impact on revenue – healthy behavior isn’t just good for community, it’s also good for business.

 The key to defining healthy behavior is to determine the purpose of your platform, then reward user behavior that helps fulfill that vision.
 That doesn’t necessarily mean only acknowledging squeaky-clean users either – for instance, profanity-laced conversations about heavy-duty weaponry may be fine for multiplayer first-person shooters but not for, say, an eLearning community.